 Vision and Mission

-The Centre has been established jointly by the Faculties of Medicine and Law at the University of Hong Kong.
+The Centre is established jointly by the Li Ka Shing Faculty of Medicine and the Faculty of Law at the University of Hong Kong.
 Its primary vision is:

 - to become a focal point for international research excellence in the area of medical ethics and law;